 Microsoft Edge is to be the default web browser for all Windows 11/10 computers.
 But not only that, it ensures Microsoft can still dictate the development of the modern web.
 Furthermore, since Internet Explorer is no more, Microsoft needed a web browser for those few enterprise websites that still supports ActiveX.

-What is the difference between Microsoft Edge and Internet Explorer?
+What is the difference between Microsoft Edge and Internet Explorer and Chrome?

 Microsoft Edge is faster and more secure than Internet Explorer.
-Not only that but Edge was designed for the modern web, which means, web pages will render properly, something one cannot expect where Internet Explorer is concerned.
+Not only that but Edge was designed for the modern web, which means web pages will render adequately, something one cannot expect where Internet Explorer is concerned.